airmast/airmast.github.io/src/pages/camadapter/2-software/4-webapp.rst

 Web-application
 ===============

-Gimbal and camera control are accesible both by API and web-application.
+Gimbal and camera control are accessible both by API and web-application.

 The main objective of web-application is to check DJI Zenmuse operation and to demonstrate API capabilities.